 If you think that you will shout on its behavior and in return it will understand it.
 No, it will not.
-It will take it as a mere attention and will increase the same activity again and again at nights.
+It will take it as mere attention and will increase the same activity again and again at night.

 Ignore it.
 It will be doing it lesser times and everything will be fine.

 Your little kitten’s sleep is very precious.
 Though it is difficult to understand what is needed for your cat and what is not, but caring for it is not that tough.
 As much as you are educated about your pet’s health more will it be on a safer hand?
 Depending upon their age, mood, health, and other factors, your cat will have a varied amount of sleep.
 Though they are really active when they are not sleeping yet, they are categorized in the sleepiest animals.
 I hope this guide helps you with your cat sleeping problems.

 We know that you know a lot about your pet but make sure that consulting a veterinarian is not a bad option.
 Some of the issues are noticeable and you find a cure for that but some are subtle.
 For them, take your lovely cat to the doctor.

 Apart from that this was a little guide to help you out.
 We hope you got a lot of help.
 Keep loving your pet!
 There is something for dog parents as well, check it out.